Concy Aweko

 Concy Aweko (born 23 May 1991) is a Ugandan cricketer.
 In July 2018, she was named in Uganda's squad for the 2018 ICC Women's World Twenty20 Qualifier tournament.
-She made her Women's Twenty20 International (WT20I) for Uganda against Scotland in the World Twenty20 Qualifier on 7 July 2018.
+She made her Women's Twenty20 International (WT20I) debut for Uganda against Scotland in the World Twenty20 Qualifier on 7 July 2018.

 In April 2019, she was named in Uganda's squad for the 2019 ICC Women's Qualifier Africa tournament in Zimbabwe.
 On 8 May 2019, in the match against Kenya, she took four wickets in five balls, including her first hat-trick in WT20Is.
 She was the first cricketer for Uganda to take a hat-trick in a Women's Twenty20 International match.

 In March 2023, as team captain, Aweko became one of the Uganda Cricket Association's first twelve women players to be awarded central contracts.